Accommodation

 Visit our accommodation deadlines and applying page for more information.

-If you are coming to Leeds through clearing, you can apply for accommodation two days after you have accepted your offer through UCAS.
+If you’re coming to Leeds through Clearing, you can apply for accommodation two days after you have accepted your offer through UCAS.

 Temporary accommodation

-If you are an international student who needs to arrive before your accommodation contract starts, please check our early arrivals page in August for more information about the temporary accommodation available to you.
+If you’re an international student who needs to arrive before your accommodation contract starts, please check our early arrivals page in August for more information about the temporary accommodation available to you.

 Additional requirements

-If you have any additional requirements for your accommodation due to a disability, medical condition or another factor, please let us know your needs so we can try to meet them.
+Please let us know if you have any additional requirements for your accommodation due to a disability, medical condition or another factor, so we can try to meet them.

 We have adapted accommodation in a number of our residences, including for physical, hearing and visual impairment.